EMILY NEDELL TUCK

-Aqute Research, Inc. UK.
+Aqute Research, Inc (now Aqute Intelligence), UK.
 Dec.–Feb.
 07. Contract.
 Briefed news stories from Google, Yahoo! and blogs for a UK competitive intelligence firm pitching a trial subscription service to Microsoft VPs.
 Also wrote reports on software commoditization, SAS, Web 2.0 technologies, the secret locations of Google’s data centers, others as assigned.

 Queen of the Valley Hospital, Napa.
 Sept.–Dec.
 06. Contract.
 Executive Assistant (maternity leave assignment) to the VP of Strategic Services, Director of Business Development and Director of Service Line Integration.
 Duties included scheduling, correspondence, answering phones in the executive suite, preparing Board materials, taking minutes, processing expense reports for reimbursement.

 Fitch Ratings, San Francisco.
 July–Sept.
 06. Librarian/Archivist.
 Contract.
 Placed public finance bond ratings documents into compliance for internal audit.
 Reviewed documents that supported analysts’ ratings and classified them by type of document.
 Implemented a uniform naming convention and retention schedule.
 Packed up the remaining archive and sent paper files to New York office, as directed.
 Completed project ahead of schedule, took job in Napa.

 Cardinal Newman Catholic School, Houston.
 Jan.–March 05.
 Full-time substitute Latin teacher for a private Catholic elementary school emphasizing Classical education and Catholic theology.
 Also taught Art and Art History, 10 classes/day.
 Was the first of four prior Latin teachers to teach Latin syntax and grammar; developed curriculum and exercises based partially on the Latin Vulgate and Catholic prayers.
 Was told by Assistant Principal that I was the best Latin teacher the school had ever had.
 Successful in getting all grades to read Latin sentences.
-Left because school lost donor support and couldn’t pay any of the teachers’ salaries.
+Left because school lost donor support and couldn’t pay the teachers’ salaries.
 School closed.